September 13, 2018 / Esther Choy

 Is your story more of an overcoming-the-monster story?
 Find a template for that type of plot here:

 Rags-to-riches stories are often also a kind of origin story because they trace the roots of a person or organization.
 But there’s a difference here too.
 In their simplest form, origin stories focus on the exact moment the idea or organization began.
 So an origin story would focus on when and how J.K.
 Rowling got the idea for Harry Potter, for instance, or how John Paul DeJoria knew he could make great hair care products.

-(For more about origin stories, see “Leadership Is Hard.
-Crafting Origin Stories Shouldn’t Be.”
-For an in-depth look at all five basic business plots, see my book, Let The Story Do The Work.)
+For an in-depth look at all five basic business plots, see my book, Let The Story Do The Work.

 Can Everyone Tell A Rags-to-Riches Tale?

 The rags-to-riches plot is not one that every leader can tell, simply because not every leader has come from adverse circumstances.
 When the top dogs characterize themselves as the underdogs, audiences will spot this lack of authenticity from a mile away.

 But does that mean every teller of a rags-to-riches tale has to have experienced the worst possible childhood or early adulthood?